Fergarram/stormborn/README.md

 TODO:
-- [ ] Multiple strips in a single 1d sprite
+- [ ] Make cameras into first class citizens: GM_Camera, you can have many views for a single room.